oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * SHOULD respond with ‘Rule number currently in use’ in the  status text.
     * MAY respond with the 500 status code.

 The valid target types, associated specifiers, and options are summarized in sections 2.3.1.1 and 2.3.1.2.
-Sample commands are presented in Annex C.
+Sample commands are presented in [Annex A](#-annex-a-sample-commands).

 #### 2.3.1.1 ‘Allow ipv4_connection’

 The ‘allow ipv4_connection’ command is OPTIONAL for Openc2 Producers implementing the SLPF.
 The ‘allow ipv4_connection’ command is OPTIONAL for Openc2 Consumers implementing the SLPF.

 The command permits traffic that is consistent with the specified ipv4_connection.
 A valid ‘allow ipv4_connection’ command has at least one property of the ipv4_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the the ipv4_connection target MUST be treated as an ‘any’.